 First step: Legalization

-However, each province would be free to make their own rules surrounding cannabis.
-For its part, Quebec decided that it would make it illegal to posses a cannabis plant and grow any cannabis for personal purposes.
-However, that doesn’t mean that it’s criminal.
-Breaking the law by growing cannabis could land you a fine, like a speeding ticket.
+However, each province would be free to make its own rules regarding cannabis.
+The Quebec government made it illegal to grow any cannabis for personal purposes.
+That did not make it a crime, but it could result in a fine, like a speeding ticket.

-The Court of Appeal recently declared that the lower court decision was incorrect.
-The court declared that the province had the power to ban Quebecers from possessing and growing any cannabis plants.
+The Court of Appeal overruled the Superior Court decision.
+The appeals court declared that the provincial government had the power to ban Quebecers from possessing and growing any cannabis plants.
 Growing cannabis for personal purposes therefore became illegal again in Quebec.